You can make a difference, you can become a volunteer.

 - Does The Salvation Army accommodate court-ordered community service needs?
 Yes, for most circumstances.
 However, due to the nature of our programs and services, options can sometimes be limited.
 Depending on the nature of the available opportunities, a background check and references may be required.
 Please contact our Indianapolis Adult Rehabilitation Center (A.R.C.) at 317-638-6585.
 The A.R.C. operates the Salvation Army Thrift Stores.
 You must visit the headquarters at 711 East Washington Street but you will be able to complete your hours at a local thrift store.

-- WIBC Radiothon at Sullivan Hardware & Gardens
+- Friday, 12/2 – Saturday, 12/3: WIBC Radiothon at Emmis Communications and Sullivan Hardware & Gardens

-- WISH Tree Toy Collection at Colts game
+- Sunday, 12/11: Angel Tree Collection at Lucas Oil Stadium before Colts game

 - Indy A.R.C.